PhD Program in Biomedical Sciences

 Her research is in the department of neuroscience and pain.
 She is being trained for animal surgery and behavioral experiments, and protein analysis under the mentorship of Radi Masri, DDS, MS, PhD.

-Dr. Al Dulaijan graduated in 2008 from the University of Dammam, College of Dentistry with a bachelor's degree in Dental Surgery (BDS).
-After graduation, he was selected to be a faculty member in the Substitutive Dental Science Department at University of Dammam, College of Dentistry and was awarded a scholarship to continue his post-graduate studies.
+Dr. Al Dulaijan graduated in 2008 from the Imam Abdulrahman bin Faisal University.
+College of Dentistry with a bachelor's degree in Dental Surgery (BDS).
+After graduation, he was selected to be a faculty member in the Department of Substitutive Dental Science and was awarded a scholarship to continue his post-graduate studies.
 He completed a three-year prosthodontic residency program and a Master of Dental Science (MDS) degree at Rutgers School of Dental Medicine in 2014.
 In the same year, he was awarded a Fellowship diploma in prosthodontics from the Royal College of Dentists of Canada (FRCD(C)).

 Faisal Al-Qarni, BDS, MS. FRCD(C)